matthewrossi/seapp/app/README.md

 This crucial postponed restriction depends on the constraint that all app types have to appear in a `typebounds` statement, which limits the bounded type to have at most the access privileges of the bounding type.
-As Android 10 assigns to generic third-party apps the `untrusted_app` domain, this is the parent type that is used to bound the app types
+As Android 10 assigns to generic third-party apps the `untrusted_app` domain, this is the bounding type that is used to bound the types introduced by the developer

 - _AllowAA_ is always permitted, as it only defines access privileges internal to the policy module

 A number of other constraints are enforced by the policy module validator.
-For a more detailed explanation we  suggest to have a look at our paper or to look directly to the policy validator.
+For a more detailed explanation we recommend to have a look at our paper or to look directly to the policy parser.

 ## Policy configuration